dhallgb/eInk-micropython/README.md

 # MicroPython e-Ink library for Waveshare 4.3inch display.

 This is a simple library for displaying information on a Waveshare 4.3 e-ink display from a device running Micropython.
 These are boards like the Pyboard, WiPy, or those based around the ESP8266 chip such as the Adafruit Feather Huzzah.
-As an alternative see https://github.com/yy502/ePaperDisplay if you are running this on a full CPython implementation, as that library has many more functions.
+As an alternative if you are running this on a full CPython implementation see https://github.com/yy502/ePaperDisplay, as that library has many more functions.

 ### Conversion
 It takes as its base a pure conversion from the Waveshare code.
 I used a few things to start the conversion from C code into Python: